WLOS: Sinclair ownership

 River City merged with Sinclair Broadcast Group in 1996.
 WFBC-TV was sold to a related company to Sinclair, Glencairn, Ltd. Glencairn subsequently changed its name to Cunningham Broadcasting Corporation, but its stock is still almost entirely owned by the Smith family that owns Sinclair, and the companies continue to be closely related.

 WLOS sold the Battle House studios to the adjoining Grove Park Inn in 1999 and began scouting for a new location.
 The station then secured space in the Biltmore Park commercial development south of downtown Asheville, with the first broadcasts from the new studio taking place in December 2000.
 Battle House was demolished in 2006; the inn argued that it was too deteriorated to be preserved and that a half-century of use as a TV studio had resulted in too many alterations.
 Among these were replacement of windows and doors and the removal of many finishes, as well as an addition to the structure made by the television station.

 By 2014, WLOS ranked second in estimated revenue, ahead of NBC affiliate WYFF in Greenville but behind WSPA-TV; this was an improvement from 2011, when it trailed both of the Upstate stations in revenue.

 On September 20, 2021, "My 40" and the MyNetworkTV programming on WMYA-TV moved exclusively to the 13.2 subchannel of WLOS.
+In 2024, WLOS announced its intention to move its transmitter site from Mount Pisgah to Pinnacle Mountain, which unlike Mount Pisgah provides engineers with year-round access.
+The switch was made on June 22, 2026.